hashicorp/design-system/website/docs/patterns/table-multi-select/partials/guidelines/guidelines.md

 Examples of bulk selection include:

-- **Select all:** select all of the results in a data set.
+- **Select all:** Select all of the results in a data set.
-- **Reset selection:** take the current selected results and deselect them.
+- **Reset selection:** Take the current selected results and deselect them.
-- **Select inverse:** deselect the currently selected results, select those that are currently deselected.
+- **Select inverse:** Deselect the currently selected results; select those that are currently deselected.

 ![Example of bulk selection](/assets/patterns/table-multi-select/bulk-selection.png)